SimplyDon/shapeshifter/README.md

 ## About the project

-Made for the bachelor computer scientist thesis titled **"Generalization of linear map objects"** at the **University of Szeged** in the semesters 2024/25/1 and 2024/25/2.
+Made for the bachelor computer scientist thesis titled **"Generalization of Linear Map Objects"** at the **University of Szeged** in the semesters 2024/25/1 and 2024/25/2.

 ## Features